Zella Jackson Price

 Zella Jackson Price (born c.
 1940) is an American gospel singer whose career has spanned 50 years.
-She performed with many St. Louis-based entertainers and earned national recognition, performing in her own show at Carnegie Hall in 1985.
+She performed with many St. Louis–based entertainers and earned national recognition, performing in her own show at Carnegie Hall in 1985.
 She was one of the pioneer black announcers on St. Louis radio and was the feature of a documentary about her life created by Chicago TV channel 28.
-She sang in several movies, including Say Amen, Somebody (1982), a documentary about Willie Mae Ford Smith' life, and the HBO mini-series Angels in America.
+She sang in several movies, including Say Amen, Somebody (1982), a documentary about Willie Mae Ford Smith's life, and the HBO mini-series Angels in America.

 In 2015, Price made headlines when a daughter she had given birth to in 1965 and she believed to be dead made contact with her through social media.
 DNA evidence confirmed that Price was the mother of the woman.
-Price claims that a nurse told her that her baby died while in the hospital.
+Price claims that a nurse told her that her baby had died while in the hospital.
 However, hospital records and other evidence suggest that the baby was abandoned by Price at a different hospital.

 Career

 Price's music career began at the age of six, singing gospel music and playing piano accompaniment for her mother, Alberta (née Waterford) Cooper, who sang with the Waterford Sisters and Willie Mae Ford Smith.
 Price graduated from Sumner High School of St. Louis in 1957 and began her own career.
 By 1967, she had already made recordings and was touring Missouri singing gospel songs, having recorded with artists such as Oliver Sain Skeet Rogers, Denise Thimes and other artists.

 Price was a pioneer of gospel radio, hosting a show on KIRL, and along with other black announcers including Columbus Gregory, Wynetta Lindsey, Steve Love, Leonard Morris, Dean Strong and Ruby Summerville-Dickson "played a significant role in the development of St. Louis black radio."
 She later starred in a television special on Chicago's TV channel 28, which documented her life and work.

 Price was a featured singer in the music documentary Say Amen, Somebody.
 The 1982 documentary also features The Barrett Sisters, Thomas A. Dorsey, Willie Mae Ford Smith, Sallie Martin and The O'Neal Twins.
 Price sang an emotional rendition of her song "I'm His Child" in the film, which later appeared on the 1990 soundtrack album for Glee.
 Her performance was praised by Chicago Sun-Times, Cosmopolitan Magazine and Rolling Stone.
-She was selected to play Ethel Waters in a film of Waters' life, and she sang "Happy I'm His Child", written by Malcolm Speed in the Emmy Award-winning HBO mini-series Angels in America, which starred Al Pacino and Meryl Streep.
+She was selected to play Ethel Waters in a film of Waters' life, and she sang "I'm His Child", written by Malcolm Speed in the Emmy Award-winning HBO mini-series Angels in America, which starred Al Pacino and Meryl Streep.

 Price's performed in 1985 at Carnegie Hall in New York City, with her long-time accompanist Michael Johnson.
 Another was a 2009 performance for Black History Month at Powell Hall with the Saint Louis Symphony to honor blues legend Mae Wheeler.